 In order to understand which grit sandpaper is ideal for drywall, it’s important to know the basics of how sandpaper grit works.
 Sandpaper grit runs from as low as 40-grit up to 400-grit.

-As the numbers go higher, the grit of the sandpaper gets finer, meaning that 80 heavy-grit paper is significantly coarser than a 200 medium-grit sandpaper.
+As the numbers go higher, the grit of the sandpaper gets finer, meaning 80 heavy-grit paper is significantly coarser than a 200 medium-grit sandpaper.

-Fine-Grit, Medium-Grit, Heavy-Grit
+Fine-Grit, Medium-Grit, Heavy-Grit Sandpaper

-Finer sandpaper at or above 220-grit simply can’t sand drywall effectively.
+Fine sandpaper at or above 220-grit simply can’t sand drywall effectively.
 The abrasions that 220-grit and above make on gypsum board would be so fine that you couldn’t notice them.

 Coarse-grit paper like 80-grit isn’t necessary because drywall joint compound nowadays is soft enough to be sanded down at up to 180-grit.